bryanwweber/apps-deploy/README.md

 ## Adding a new application

-1. Create a new directory for the application and add a suitable `docker-compose.yml` file
+1. Create a new directory for the application and add a suitable `docker-compose.yml` file.
+Double check that the tag assigned for the Tailscale configuration is correct.
+1. Add the application `docker-compose.yml` to the root `docker-compose.yml` file
 1. Add the application version to the `versions.sh` file
-1. Add the application sample `.env` file to this `README` in the new host setup section
 1. Add a tag for the application to the Tailscale configuration, making sure the owners are `autogroup:owner` and `tag:apps-deploy`
+1. If the new application needs a persistent volume, add it to the step above to create the volume, and then create the volume on the remote host using the Docker context.
+1. Add the application to the Caddyfile